When deciding which branch to join, you must first fully understand what that branch does and what it requires.

 Does the Navy accept people with prior service?

-Now is the time to study for the ASVAB test in order to be considered for a Navy enlistment!
+It’s time to start studying for the ASVAB in order to be considered for a Navy enlistment!

 Pictorial History Of US Navy Uniforms From 1776 To 1967